Crooked Teeth: Causes, Dangers, & 6 Ways To Straighten Them

 What Are Crooked Teeth?

-Normally, the teeth in the upper jaw sit slightly in front of the lower jaw.
 However, when the teeth in the upper or lower jaw sit abnormally in front of each other, the teeth are misaligned or crooked.
-It can affect both the upper and lower jaw at the same time, and your teeth may appear crowded.

 It is possible for the deciduous teeth or milk teeth to come out crooked but straighten out later on.
 However, you may simply be born with them or develop crooked teeth later in life, after the permanent teeth have erupted.

 This condition can only affect one tooth or several of them.
-While there’s nothing wrong with having crooked teeth, they can cause oral health problems, which can end up requiring extensive dental work.
-Your dentist can best tell you if your crooked teeth are problematic.
+While there’s nothing wrong with having crooked teeth, they can cause oral health problems.

 Is Having Crooked Teeth Bad?

 The cultural perception of crooked teeth is variable.
 In Japan, “double tooth” or “yaeba” is considered to be attractive, where the canines in the upper jaw are either protruding from the gums or overlapping another tooth.
-However, not everyone is comfortable with the presence of crooked teeth or finds them attractive.

 Other than causing cosmetic problems, crooked teeth can more problematically cause serious oral health problems, such as the following.